PeteHaitch/methtuple/README.md

 ```
 python setup.py install
 ```
-in the `Comethylation` directory should work for most systems.
+in the root `comethylation` directory should work for most systems.

 `comethylation` is written in Python and relies upon the pysam module.
 Running `python setup.py install` will attempt to install pysam if it isn't found on your system.
 Alternatively, pysam is available from [https://code.google.com/p/pysam/](https://code.google.com/p/pysam/).